Wolfram Language Paclet Repository

 Coherent state

-Create a symbolic coherent state (not normalized):
+Create a symbolic coherent state with the default truncation size:

 Cat State